Edinburgh-Genome-Foundry/crecombio/README.md

 ## Background

-Site-specific *recombinase proteins* rearrange one or two DNA molecules, through recombination of certain sequences.
+Site-specific *recombinase proteins* rearrange one or two DNA molecules, through recombination at certain recognized sequences.
 In *Flp-FRT recombination*, a tyrosine family member recombinase protein, *flippase*, recognizes *FRT* (flippase recognition target) sites and performs inversion, excision, insertion or translocation of DNA in a reversible manner, depending on the configuration of the FRT sites.
 Another, directional, system utilizes *serine integrases* to catalyze rearrangements at DNA sequences called attachment *(att)* sites.

 Site-specific recombinations can be categorised in many ways:

 - directionality: reversible or not
 - recombination enzyme used
 - recombination sequence used